-- 7.1.
-The Head of Assurance and their representatives, have free and unrestricted direct access to Senior Management, the Audit Committee, the Chief Executive, the Chair of the Audit Committee and the External Auditor.
-The Head of Assurance will communicate with any and all of the above parties at both committee meetings and between meetings as appropriate. - 7.2.
-The Chairman of the Audit Committee has free and unrestricted direct access to both, the Head of Internal Audit, and the Council's External Auditor. - 7.3.
-The Head of Assurance is line managed by the Director of Resources at Hertfordshire County Council (HCC), who approves all decisions regarding the performance evaluation, appointment, or removal of the Head of Assurance, in consultation with the SIAS Board.
+- 6.1.
+The Head of Assurance and their representatives have free and unrestricted direct access to Senior Management, the Audit Committee, the Chief Executive / Managing Director, the Chair of the Audit Committee and the External Auditor.
+The SIAS Client Audit Manager will communicate with any and all of the above parties at both committee meetings and between meetings as appropriate. - 6.2.
+The Chairman of the Audit Committee has free and unrestricted direct access to both the SIAS Client Audit Manager, and the Council's External Auditor. - 6.3.
+The Head of Assurance is line managed by the host authorities Director of Resources who approves all decisions regarding the performance evaluation, appointment, or removal of the Head of Assurance, in consultation with the SIAS Board.
 Each client's Section 151 Officer is asked to contribute to the annual appraisal of the Head of Assurance.

-8. Stakeholders
+7. Stakeholders